HOME

 SYNOPSIS

-On a bright spring morning in May, Dr. George Heckel climbed the stairs to the attic of his home in Rochester, New York, and killed himself.
-He had a thriving practice, a wife and three children, and a beautiful home.
+On a bright spring morning in May, Dr. George Heckel climbed the stairs to the attic of his home in Rochester, New York, and shot himself.
+He had a thriving medical practice, a wife and three children, and a beautiful home.
 Why would a man who seemed to have it all take his life and leave his family devastated?
-How would they ever recover?
-How could he do something so unspeakable?

 Unspeakable